-PROPOSED MAXIMUM PROPOSED MAXIMUM

-TITLE OF EACH CLASS OF SECURITIES AMOUNT TO BE TO BE REGISTERED REGISTERED PER SHARE(1) OFFERING PRICE(1) REGISTRATION FEE
+PROPOSED MAXIMUM PROPOSED MAXIMUM TITLE OF EACH CLASS OF SECURITIES AMOUNT TO BE TO BE REGISTERED REGISTERED(1) PER SHARE(2) OFFERING PRICE(2) REGISTRATION FEE(3)

-Common Stock, par value \$1.00 per 388,200 shares share
+Common Stock, par value \$1.00 per share

-(1) Estimated solely for the purpose of calculating the registration fee based upon the average of the high and low trading prices of the Common Stock on the New York Stock Exchange on November 14, 2003, in accordance with Rule
+- (1) Includes up to 1,940,994 shares of Common Stock issuable in the future to the selling shareholders upon achievement of certain milestones by our Tommy Bahama Group. - (2) Estimated solely for the purpose of calculating the registration fee based upon the average of the high and low trading prices of the Common Stock on the New York Stock Exchange on January 27, 2004, in accordance with Rule 457(c).